LogtalkDotOrg/logtalk3/manuals/_sources/userman/features.rst.txt

    without necessarily implying recompilation of all related entities.

-   When dynamic binding is used, the Logtalk runtime engine implements caching of method lookups (including messages to *self* and *super* calls), ensuring a performance level close to what could be achieved when using static binding.
+   When dynamic binding is used, the Logtalk runtime engine implements caching of :term:`message lookups <message lookup>` (including messages to *self* and *super* calls), ensuring a performance level close to what could be achieved when using static binding.

 .. _features_scope: